virtualadrian/libosmium-manual/src/osmium-concepts/indexes.md

 The first component of the index type is either `dense` or `sparse` to show for which data it is suitable.

-The second question is whether you have enought RAM to hold all the data in the index.
+The second question is whether you have enough RAM to hold all the data in the index.
 Of course it is more efficient to keep the index in RAM, but if you don't have enough, you need to use a disk-based index.
 The second component of the index type is either `mem` for in-memory storage or `file` for storage on